How do plaque and tartar form, and what do they do?

-- Feeding your dog a veterinary-approved dental diet which slows tartar by mechanical or chemical means.
-By limiting plaque as it forms, tartar development is greatly diminished.
+- Feeding your dog a Veterinary Oral Health Council (VOHC) accepted dental diet which slows plaque and tartar accumulation by mechanical or chemical means.
+By limiting plaque as it forms, tartar development is greatly reduced.

-- Brushing your dog's teeth at least twice weekly.
+- Brushing or wiping your dog's teeth daily.
 This is one of the most effective ways to remove plaque before it turns into tartar.
 Do not use human toothpaste as it contains ingredients that can cause an upset stomach when swallowed.

-- Using a water additive to reduce the bacterial count in the mouth, resulting in improved breath.
+- Using a VOHC accepted water additive to reduce the bacterial count in the mouth, resulting in improved breath.

-- Offering your dog chew toys and dental treats that are specifically designed to help reduce or remove mild tartar accumulation.
+- Offering your dog chew toys and dental treats that are specifically designed to help reduce or remove mild tartar.
 Never let dogs chew on bones, horse hoofs, antlers, ice cubes, or nylon toys which may break teeth.

 - Having your veterinarian perform a dental cleaning under general anesthesia every 6-12 months at the first sign of tartar buildup.
 Regular dental cleaning is as important in dogs as it is in people, and will go a long way to prevent irreversible damage to the gums and roots.